royandugu/BIL-Mobile-Version/README.md

 6. A better approach to GameObject.FindPlayerWithTag?

-## Next commit<br>
+## Next Commit <br>
-3. Fix the player walking with android buttons
-4. Shop functionalities (CustomerGeneration)
-`Swear this is the last time I am working on fetching.
-Let's just move on with building and then let's see when we get performance issues as we pile up our conversations.`
+1. Figure out the full functionalities of MovePlayer and all

 ## Project moving to-dos